jjmmpp/J124-Final-Project/README.md

 ![DegreeStartAsc](/Degree_Starting_Asc.jpg)

+### Which majors have the highest mid-career salaries?
+*To solve, I made a pivot table of “Undergraduate Major” and “Mid-Career Median Salary.”
+Then I sorted salary as descending to find top 5.*

+*To solve, I made a pivot table of “Undergraduate Major” and “Mid-Career Median Salary.”
+Then I sorted salary as ascending to find lowest 5.*

+### Which majors have the lowest mid-career salaries?

 ### Which majors have the highest % change from starting to mid-career salaries?
 *To solve, I made a pivot table of “Undergraduate Major” and “% change from Start to Mid.”
 Then I sorted salary as descending to find top 5.*